terceranexus6/wearefucked_device/README.md

 If someone in the network connects to any of this more than 3 times, the led will glow in red, which will remind you, you are so lucky you are able to connect to them in your current location.

 I made this device for a speech I'm giving in September about internet censorship.
 It's on diapers, and I'm willing to improve it.
-Feel fre to fork, suggest and use this device as you wish, even better if you keep the toy's philosophy regarding internet censorship.
+Feel free to fork, suggest and use this device as you wish, even better if you keep the toy's philosophy regarding internet censorship.

 ![devi](images/device.jpg)